prorev/prorev.github.io/_posts/2020-04-05-statistics-interview_questions.md

 A hypothesis test is a formal approach for evaluating a research question.

 We analyze the data to evaluate if hypothesis is true.
-For instance, whiter man or women are promoted more often.
+For instance, whether man or women are promoted more often.

 **Null hypothesis** would be, gender do not influence promotion recommendation.
 In this case we should evidence gender rates are about the same.